Embodied LLM Agents Learn to Cooperate in Organized Teams: Method

 \subsection{Architecture and Multi-Agent Communication}

 We adopt the embodied LLM-agent architecture proposed by \citet{zhang_building_2023} and expand it to enable organized teams of $\geq 3$ agents to communicate, plan, and act in physical/simulated environments.
 Figure~\ref{Architecture} illustrates our architecture.
-Borrow insights from \citet{zhang_building_2023}, we adopt four standard modules: Configurator, Perception Module, Memory Module, and Execution Module.
+Borrowing insights from \citet{zhang_building_2023}, we adopt four standard modules: Configurator, Perception Module, Memory Module, and Execution Module.
 They are responsible for configuring the agents, translating environmental observations into text, storing \& retrieving historical information, and executing actions, respectively (Fig.~\ref{Architecture}(a)).

 Previous works focused on two-agent cooperation, in which case the communication can be simply treated as an extra action \cite{mandi_roco_2023, zhang_building_2023}.
-In contrast, we aim to enable three or more agents to work in a team and cooperate through organized communication.
-Thus we design the architecture with several features that facilitate organized multi-agent communication (Figure~\ref{Architecture}(b)): \begin{itemize} \item We impose an organizational structure for the agent team via prompting, i.e., including a textual description as part of the prompt for each round of communication. \item LLM agents keep alternating between two phases during their task: the communication phase and the action phase.
+In contrast, we aim to enable three or more agents to work in a team and cooperate through emergent organized communication.
+Thus we design the architecture with several features that facilitate organized multi-agent communication (Figure~\ref{Architecture}(b)): \begin{itemize} \item We disentangle the communication decision-making from the action decision-making by adopting two separate LLMs as Actor and Communicator. \item We impose an organizational structure for the agent team via prompting, i.e., including a textual description as part of the prompts for both the Actor and Communicator. \item LLM agents keep alternating between two phases during their task: the communication phase and the action phase.
 The standalone communication phase supports richer team structures and flexible communication patterns. \item During communication, agents take turns to communicate.
 An agent can choose to broadcast a message, select one recipient for a message, choose multiple recipients and send them distinct messages, or remain silent.
 Agents keep their own history of communication and can respond to messages from previous communications. \end{itemize}